Here’s how to help your teen determine if university is the right next step for them and offer support in the process.

 Regardless of how your teen is feeling, it is important to help them sort through all the information available to help them find the right fit for them.

-Register for our Parents and Supporters Information Session to learn more about helping your teen navigate the transition from high school to university.
+Register for our upcoming events to learn more about helping your teen navigate the transition from high school to university.